 Fire sprinklers are a key part of fire safety for virtually all types of larger buildings.
-So, legally, when are they required?
+So when are they required by code?

 In some cases, fire pumps may also need to be installed to increase water sprinkler pressure.
 Pumps have to be in fire-rated rooms that are clearly marked as such and have direct outside access.
 Pump valve systems should be clearly signposted throughout the building, so authorities can easily identify them in case of an emergency.